Let It Be Morning: Release

+The film was selected to be screened in the Un Certain Regard section of the 74th Cannes Film Festival, where it had its world premiere on 10 July 2021.
+The film was theatrically released in Israel by Lev Cinemas on 17 March 2022.
+It was released in France by Pyramide Distribution on 13 April 2022.

-Cohen Media Group, the US distributors of the film, released Let It Be Morning in the United States on February 3, 2023.
+Cohen Media Group, the US distributors of the film, released Let It Be Morning in the United States on 3 February 2023.

 Reception

 Davide Abbatescianni, of The New Arab, defined it as "an enjoyable comedy," although "it occasionally suffers from some pacing issues, especially during its last third."
 He praised its "solid storytelling, the good acting performances and the compelling lead character."